 Step 6: Resize the image with Free Transform (it may paste funky)

-- Free Transform is located under Edit or you can use the keyboard shortcuts Command+T (Mac) or Ctrl+T (PC)
+- Free Transform is located under Edit.
+You can also use the keyboard shortcuts Command+T (Mac) or Ctrl+T (PC)

 - When moving around your image, hold the shift key to maintain the picture’s original proportions.
 You might need to tweak the cover to fit, though.
 Hit Enter when you are ready to set your image in place.